BIBIREDAVID/GameQuest/README.md

 7. Open your browser and go to `http://localhost:3000` (or whatever port you chose).

 ### Usage
-Once GamePulse is up and running, you can:
+Once GameQuest is up and running, you can:

 Browse Latest games: Check the latest titles and trends about video games.
 Review Games: Create an account and start reviewing games you've played.

 ### Contributing
-To contribute to GamePulse, follow these steps:
+To contribute to GameQuest, follow these steps:
 1. Fork the repository.
 2. Create a new branch:
     ```bash